-This Spicy Perogy Pizza is perfect for football season eating or just about any time of year.
+This spicy perogy pizza is perfect for football season eating or just about any time of year.
 Perogies meet pizza and it’s very, very good!

-Now for this pizza … it starts, as always, with my favourite homemade pizza dough.
+This perogy pizza is inspired by one served at Canadian chain restaurant Boston Pizza.
+It starts, as always, with my favourite homemade pizza dough.
 It’s Jim Lahey’s No Knead pizza dough (just search for it) and you can follow that recipe and great instructions on how to make it.
 You can, of course, use your favourite homemade or store-made/bought pizza dough.

 On top of the dough is a layer of sour cream.
 You might think you’re going to miss pizza sauce, but trust me, you won’t.
 If you like, you can serve this with a bowl of pizza sauce or marinara for dipping.

-As for the potatoes, be sure to use a baking (Russet) potato, for best results.
+Potatoes – As for the potatoes, be sure to use a baking (Russet) potato, for best results.
 The potato slices are pre-cooked for a short time in a hot oven.
 It’s important that they be tender before they go on the pizza, as they won’t cook much more in the short time the pizza is in the oven.
 I used a mandolin to slice them thinly, but a steady hand and a sharp knife always works as well.
 You may need to extend the oven time if your slices are thicker.

-Finally, be sure to adjust the amount of potatoes, based on your crust thickness.
+Be sure to adjust the amount of potatoes, based on your crust thickness.
 I like this pizza with a somewhat thin crust, so a generous single (over-lapping) layer of potatoes is fine.
 If your crust is thicker, add more potatoes, to keep the crust/potato ratio in order.

 Get the Recipe: Spicy Perogy Pizza

-- 3 medium russet (baking) potatoes scrubbed but not peeled
+- 3 medium russet (baking) potatoes, scrubbed but not peeled

 - Drizzle of vegetable or canola oil